drvinceknight/list-of-dev-things/README.md

 - [Contributing to the Axelrod library](https://www.youtube.com/watch?v=5kOUVdktxAo)

-There are various other markup languages (html, LaTeX, rest etc...) but I do not consider them to be fundamental (they will be listed where relevant in this repository).

 ### Testing

 When writing code it is very important to write automated tests.
 This is a good